REPLACE

 Notes 🔗

-Ensure that the start_num argument provided doesn't exceed the length of the original text string; otherwise, unexpected results may occur.
-Additionally, bear in mind that the REPLACE function is case-sensitive, meaning that when replacing characters, it considers the case of the characters within the text string.
+Ensure that the start_num argument doesn't exceed the length of the original text string to avoid unexpected results.
+Also, remember that the REPLACE function is case-sensitive, so it considers the case of characters in the text string when replacing them.

 Questions 🔗